Content marketers love to toss around buzzwords.

 Attracts Top and Middle-Funnel Customers

 It’s hard to have a marketing conversation without bringing up the funnel.
-And while tofu is not part of my diet, it has made it into my SEO strategy.
+And while tofu (top funnel) is not part of my diet, it has made it into my SEO strategy.
 In fact, top-funnel content can be more valuable than the bottom-funnel topics you might have been focusing on.

 Earns Passive Links

-You want to work smarter not harder, right?
+You want to work smarter, not harder, right?
 Creating content that’s optimized to rank can help you obtain passive links over time.

 Adding shareable assets to these ranking SEO posts will also increase your likelihood of obtaining these passive links.